jaanga/events/sf-webgl-2014-03-13/r1/readme.md

 - The code is objectified, closured, gulped, hatever
 - The examples old school function calls. =, if, for/to are the only things you need to know

-In my code their is not even any HTML or CSS.
+In my code there is not even any HTML or CSS.
 Both are handled via JavaScript and the Document Object Model( DOM )

 </div>